adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Final thoughts on reuse

 Reuse and DRY are important principles in software engineering.
 But, striving to reuse CSS too much ironically makes maintenance *harder*.
-Lastly, there are times when reuse through abstraction makes sense which I discuss in later chapters.